ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/_includes/auth/options_cloud.md

-- `--iam-token-file <filepath>` : The **Access Token** authentication mode is used based on the contents of the file specified in this option value.
+- `--token-file <filepath>`: Enables the **Access Token** authentication mode using the contents of the file specified in this option
-- `--yc-token-file <filepath>` : The **Refresh Token** authentication mode is used based on the contents of the file specified in this option value.
+- `--yc-token-file <filepath>`: Enables the **Refresh Token** authentication mode using the contents of the file specified in this option
 - `--use-metadata-credentials` : The **Metadata** authentication mode is used.
-- `--sa-key-file <filepath>` : The **Service Account Key** authentication mode is used with the key and other parameters taken from the JSON file specified in this option value.
+- `--sa-key-file <filepath>`: Enables the **Service Account Key** authentication mode, where the key and other parameters are taken from the JSON file specified in this option